ddalton/xor/README.md

 1. Process ALIAS and NARROW functions - See JSON representation How is an alias field processed?
 Add a property to an open type StateTree#extend
-    a) Alias test of an existing property e.g., ALIASEXISTING taskDetails t1
+    a) Alias test of an existing property e.g., taskDetails t1
        taskDetails t2
     b) Alias test of a non-existing property e.g., root